-Our role under these circumstances is to support a family in understanding the information that has been shared, to repeat the information whenever necessary, and to remind them that additional resources and information are available whenever they want it.
+The teacher's role under these circumstances is to support a family in understanding the information that has been shared, to revisit the information whenever necessary, and to remind them that additional resources and information are available whenever they want it.
+Research has shown that the manner in which a concern is explained to parents can have a profound and prolonged effect on the parent's attitudes toward their student and professionals.